Bayesian nonparametric sparse VAR models: Posterior inference

 \subsection{Network extraction}

 Pairwise Granger causality has been used to extract linkages and networks describing relationships between variables of interest, e.g. financial and macroeconomic linkages \citep{BilGetLoPel12, BarBro16}.
-The pairwise Granger causality approach does not consider conditioning on relevant covariates thus generating spurious causality effects.
-The conditional Granger approach includes relevant covariates, however the large number of variables relative to the number of data points can lead to overparametrization and consequently a loss of degree of freedom and inefficiency in correctly gauging the causal relationships (see \citep*{AheBilCas15, BilAheCa09}).
-Our hierarchical prior combining Bayesian Lasso and Dirichlet process prior allows us to extract the network while reducing overfitting and curse of dimensionality problems.
-Also, it allows to capture various stylized facts recently investigated in financial networks, such as the presence of blocks or communities structures (e.g., \cite{Cas2018}), and the relevance of the edge weights in the analysis of network topology and nodes centrality (e.g., \cite{BiaBilCasGui15}).
+The pairwise approach does not consider conditioning on relevant covariates thus generating spurious causality effects.
+The conditional Granger approach includes relevant covariates, however the large number of variables relative to the number of data points can lead to overparametrization and consequently to inefficiency in gauging the causal relationships \cite[e.g., see][]{AheBilCas15, BilAheCa09}.
+Our BNP-Lasso can be used to extract the network while reducing overfitting and curse of dimensionality problems.
+Also, it allows to define edge-coloured graphs, which account for various stylized facts recently investigated in financial networks, such as the presence of communities, hubs and linkage heterogeneity.